esevim/esevim/README.md

 Skills: Python / HTML / Hadoop / Tableau / PowerBI

 - 🔭 I’m currently working on Computer Vision
-- 🌱 I’m currently learning OpenCV
+- 🌱 Currently learning OpenCV
-- 👯 I’m looking to collaborate on Big Data Analysis
+- 👯 Looking to collaborate on Big Data Analysis
 - ⚡ Fun facts:
   - Travelled around in Europe, Asia and Americas then settled in Toronto
   - Father of Luna 😺